 Keep your T&C together in one place and refer to them.

-In trade between businesses, it is often the case that each side has his own T&C. There is no automatic priority but the advantage clearly goes to the party whose terms form the basis of the deal.
-That is because each side will have drawn his T&Cs to his own best advantage.
+In trade between businesses, it is often the case that each side has their own T&C. There is no automatic priority but the advantage clearly goes to the party whose terms form the basis of the deal.
+That is because each side will have drawn their T&Cs to his own best advantage.